vtennero/lem_in/README.md

 The goal of this project is to find the quickest way to get n ants across a graph.

-To traverse the graphand find the shortest path, I used the breadth-first search method.
+To traverse the graph and find the shortest path, I used the breadth-first search method.

 ## Installing